 Early medical abortion (up to nine weeks of pregnancy)

-At the second appointment, you will be given a tablet (called mifepristone) to swallow.
-This blocks the pregnancy hormone that is necessary for the pregnancy to continue.
+To begin the abortion, you'll be given a tablet (called mifepristone) to swallow.
+This blocks the pregnancy hormone that's necessary for the pregnancy to continue.

-At the third visit (one or two days later) you will be given prostaglandin tablets (called misoprostol or gemeprost).
+At your next appointment, (usually one or two days later) you'll be given prostaglandin tablets (called misoprostol or gemeprost).
 Misoprostol can be used in the vagina or taken by mouth; gemeprost can only be used in the vagina.
 This causes the uterus (womb) lining to break down and you will start to bleed.
 You may feel cramping pains similar to period pains; you will be offered pain-relieving drugs.
 The pregnancy is lost with the bleeding just like a miscarriage.
 This normally happens 4–6 hours after using the prostaglandin tablets.